Threshold Test Charging: What Reps Need to Know

 Issue 3: Custody Time Limits

-If threshold charged: Clock starts even though evidence weak.
+If threshold charged: the custody clock starts even though the evidence is weak.

 Risk: Case may fail full code test but defendant held on remand.